-- 8.1 To delegate authority to grant planning permission to the head of planning subject to: - I. The prior completion of a Section 106 agreement to secure the affordable housing, financial contributions and other obligations stated above; and - II.
-The following conditions: - 1.
-Commencement three years full planning permission. - 2.
-Approved plans. - 3.
-Sample materials to be agreed. - 4.
-Slab and ridge levels to be agreed. - 5.
-Reptile mitigation strategy to be approved. - 6.
-Scheme to offset biodiversity impacts to be approved. - 7.
-Landscaping scheme to be approved. - 8.
-Landscape management scheme to be agreed. - 9.
-Retention of hedge to west of new roundabout.
+- 8.1 To delegate authority to grant planning permission to the Head of Planning subject to:

+- i) The prior completion of a Section 106 agreement to secure the affordable housing, financial contributions and other obligations stated above, and

+- ii) The following conditions:

+- 1. Outline planning permission.

+- 2. Approved plans.

+- 3. Sample materials to be agreed.

+- 4. Slab and ridge levels to be agreed.

+- 5. Reptile mitigation strategy to be approved.

+- 6. Scheme to offset biodiversity impacts to be approved.

+- 7. Landscaping scheme to be approved.

-- 10. Play space / equiptment to be approved. - 11.
+- 8. Landscape management scheme to be agreed. - 9.
+Retention of hedge to west of new roundabout. - 10.
+Play space / equipment to be approved. - 11.
 Air quality mitigation to be approved. - 12.
 Construction hours restriction. - 13.
 Appropriate provision for the control of noise and dust to be approved. - 14.
 Drainage strategy for any on and off site works to be agreed (in consultation with Thames Water). - 15.
 Surface water drainage to be agreed. - 16.
 Green travel plans to be agreed. - 17.
 Off site highway works to be agreed and a timetable for their implementation. - 18.
-Estate accesses, driveways, parking and turning areas to be provided. - 19.
+Estate access, driveways, parking and turning areas to be provided. - 19.
 Construction traffic management plan to be agreed. - 20.
 Construction method statement to be agreed. - 21.
 Cycle parking to be agreed. - 22.
 No surface water drainage onto highway. - 23.
 Provision of visability splays. - 24.
 Refuse and recycling storage to be agreed. - 25.
 Details of boundary walls and fences to be agreed. - 26.
 Development to achieve Secure by Design Part 2.